Lissy93/dashy/README.md

 > For full monitoring documentation, see: [**Status Indicators**](./docs/status-indicators.md)

-Dashy has an optional feature that can display a small icon next to each of your running services, indicating it's current status.
-This is useful if you are using Dashy as your homelab's start page, as it gives you an overview of the health of each of your running services.
-Hovering over the indicator will show additional information, including average response time and an error message for services which are down.
+Dashy has an optional feature that can check if each app/ service is up and responding, then display a small status indicator icon.
+Hovering over it will show additional stats like response time and status code.

-By default, this feature is off, but you can enable it globally by setting `appConfig.statusCheck: true`, or enable/ disable it for an individual item, with `item[n].statusCheck`.

-You can also specify an time interval in seconds under `appConfig.statusCheckInterval`, between checks, if this value is `0`, then status is only checked on initial page load, which is the default behavior.
-Status checks use the `url` attribute, but to call a different endpoint instead, you can set `statusCheckUrl`.
-Custom headers can also be specified using `statusCheckHeaders`.
+Status indicators can be globally enabled by setting `appConfig.statusCheck: true`, or enabled/ disabled on a per-item basis.
+Status is checked on page load, but you can enable continuous polling by specifying a time interval between checks, in seconds under `appConfig.statusCheckInterval`.
+You can also use a different endpoint for status checking, with `statusCheckUrl`, and if needed pass in custom headers under `statusCheckHeaders`.

 <p align="center">
   <img alt="Status Checks demo" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/status-check-demo.gif" width="600" />